Artificial-Ledger-Technology/ALT-Mindchain/README.md

 ---

-## 📄 License
+## 📜 License

+Copyright (c) 2026 Jay Arre P. Talosig | Artificial Ledger Technology

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.